-Greetings from America’s shopping capital!
+Greetings from America’s shopping capitol!
 Okay, no one actually calls it that but maybe they should.
 As a reminder, I recently moved to NYC and while Ketner Group always lived and breathed retail, I’m now drowning in all things retail on a daily basis.
 As a consumer, wherever I go, whatever I do, I’m surrounded; I can’t escape the world of retail!

 My ever-growing list of NYC retail experiences has been full of ups and downs.
 With that in mind, consider this Edition 1, Volume 1 of a little series I call, “NYC Retail Hits and Misses.”